Road Trip from San Francisco to Mendocino

 A few things I would like to mention about it:

-The town itself – Cute and quaint.
-Very peaceful and perfect escape from the chaos of the city.
+The town itself is cute and quaint.
+It is very peaceful and perfect escape from the chaos of the city.

 Walk along the Mendocino Headlands State Park and watch a mesmerizing sunset in the evening.

 Check out the Botanical Gardens for a variety of exotic and native plants.

 If you visit the gardens, don’t forget to visit the Dahlia garden for a chance to see a mix of beautiful Dahlias.

 Fort Bragg and Glass Beach

 Or drive further north to Fort Bragg and explore the coastal towns.